-Osteogenesis imperfecta (brittle bone disease) is a genetic disease that makes your bones thin and brittle.
-People with osteogenesis imperfecta break bones easily, with little or no force causing the break.
-It can also cause a curved spine, muscle weakness, difficulty breathing and other issues.
-The most common type causes mild symptoms.
+Osteogenesis imperfecta (brittle bone disease) makes your bones thin and brittle.
+You’ll break bones easily, sometimes with little or no force.
+Brittle bone disease can also cause a curved spine, muscle weakness, difficulty breathing and other issues.
+There are 19 types.
+Type I is the most common, and usually causes mild symptoms.

 Advertisement